The Private War of Major Benson

 The Private War of Major Benson is 1955 American military comedy film starring Charlton Heston, Julie Adams, Sal Mineo and Tim Hovey, about a tough-talking U.S. Army officer who must shape up the JROTC program at Sheridan Academy, a Catholic boys' military academy, or be forced out of the Army.

-The film was shot on St. Catherine's Military School campus in 1955, with cadets as the actors in all but the leading roles.
-Universal-International chose St. Catherine's cadets and location for their humorous comedy about the challenges facing the new commandant of a military school by the antics of a group of grade school cadets.
-The picture featured a full battalion of St. Catherine's students.
+The film was shot on St. Catherine's Military School campus in 1955, with a full battalion of student cadets as the actors in all but the leading roles.

-The films basic premise was used twice in the following 40 years; Hard Knox (1984) and most notably Major Payne (1995), another Universal picture.
+The film's basic premise was used twice in the following 40 years; Hard Knox (1984) and most notably Major Payne (1995), another Universal picture.

 Plot summary

 Major Barney Benson, a hard-bitten combat soldier of World War II and the Korean Conflict with a Distinguished Service Cross, a Silver Star, and a 2nd Award of the Combat Infantry Badge, runs afoul of the Army bureaucracy with his theories concerning troop training in peacetime.
 As penance for ruffling the military's feathers, he is assigned as the Commandant of Sheridan Military Academy, a boys military school run by Roman Catholic nuns under the JROTC system.

 Benson is not happy about his assignment, though he fancies the school's doctor, Kay Lambert, who returns his attentions.
 He is hard on the boys, who respond to his unforgiving approach by sending a petition to the father of Cadet Hibler, who has influence with a Congressman and through him, with the Pentagon, demanding his removal.

 Compelled by custom to coach the Sheridan football team, which has not won a game in four years, Benson teaches the boys the Notre Dame T system, works them hard, and leads them to the league championship for the first time ever.
 However, the boys are not happy with their championship because Benson had taken all the fun out of the game.
 They refuse to place the trophy commemorating their victory in the niche chosen for it.
 Benson is thoroughly disillusioned with himself, the cadets, and the school.

 He contacts his wartime commander, Major General Ramsey, asking for a transfer.
 Unbeknownst to Benson, the head of the school, Reverend Mother Redempta, is the general's sister.
 She has been keeping General Ramsey informed of Benson's progress at Sheridan.
 Rebuked, Major Benson returns to the school, determined to better understand the boys under his command.